globoglobito/Python-Guide/README.md

 ## RESTful API
 How to interact with the outside world, via HTTPS using APIs

 For this part of this tutorial, we will be using the requests module.
-It might already come installed (Atleast in Anaconda it does )
+It might already come installed (At least in Anaconda it does )

 Otherwise in your terminal you type: